hashicorp-interviews/education-assignments/education-engineer/assignment.md

 ### Assumptions:
 - The audience has none to minimal experience with Terraform.

-Once you have completed the assignment, send a link to your PR to the recruiter.
+Once you have completed the assignment, send a link to your PR to the hiring manager.